Menardo Guevarra: Career

 Guevarra first worked as an economist after finishing his master's degree in economics in 1977.
 He joined the National Economic and Development Authority in 1977 and served as a staff economist until 1983.
 He was then hired by Bangko Sentral ng Pilipinas as a bank economist under its Department of Economic Research from 1983 to 1986.
 Guevarra's first legal job was as part of the technical staff of the Philippine Constitutional Commission of 1986 hired by the government of President Corazon Aquino to draft the 1987 Constitution of the Philippines.

 Guevarra started his private law practice as an associate of the Ponce Enrile Cayetano Bautista Picazo & Reyes (PECABAR) Law Offices in Makati in 1987.
 In 1990, he formed his own law partnership firm based in Ortigas Center which would later be known as the Medialdea Ata Bello Guevarra & Suarez (MABGS) law offices, now simply Medialdea Bello Suarez (MBS).
 Since 1990, Guevarra had also been teaching at his alma mater Ateneo de Manila University as a member of the Law School faculty.
 He taught a broad range of subjects, including Property, Civil Procedure and Evidence.

 Guevarra's work as a private lawyer for more than thirty years involved thousands of cases concerning contract disputes, family and property relations, intra-corporate controversies, tax appeals, criminal actions, and legal representation in various regulatory agencies.
 His clients included well-known personalities such as Sharon Cuneta and Rodrigo Duterte.
 While teaching at the Ateneo Law School, he was also a lecturer in the Mandatory Continuing Legal Education (MCLE) program of the Supreme Court of the Philippines.
-He also served as Accredited Arbitraror of the Philippine Dispute Resolution Center, the arbitration arm of the Philippine Chamber of Commerce and Industry.
+He also served as Accredited Arbitrator of the Philippine Dispute Resolution Center, the arbitration arm of the Philippine Chamber of Commerce and Industry.